 Causal Inference in Accounting Research

-This paper examines the approaches accounting researchers use to draw causal inferences using observational (or non-experimental) data.
+This paper examines the approaches accounting researchers adopt to draw causal inferences using observational (or nonexperimental) data.
 The vast majority of accounting research papers draw causal inferences notwithstanding the well-known difficulties in doing so.
 While some recent papers seek to use quasi-experimental methods to improve causal inferences, these methods also make strong assumptions that are not always fully appreciated.
-We believe that accounting research would benefit from: more in-depth descriptive research, including a greater focus on the study of causal mechanisms (or causal pathways); increased emphasis on structural modeling of the phenomena of interest.
+We believe that accounting research would benefit from more in-depth descriptive research, including a greater focus on the study of causal mechanisms (or causal pathways) and increased emphasis on the structural modeling of the phenomena of interest.
 We argue these changes offer a practical path forward for rigorous accounting research.

 Suggested Citation: Suggested Citation